-Further, through ongoing engagement and collaboration, the Government of Alberta established the 240 km Upper Red Deer Special Bison Zone in 2018, to protect wayward bison until Parks Canada team members could respond and recapture or haze them back into the Park (Figure 2).
-The government of Alberta will continue to be engaged including, as a first step, sharing this report for their early review and input.
+Further, through ongoing engagement and collaboration, the Government of Alberta established the 240 km2 Upper Red Deer Special Bison Zone in 2018, to protect wayward bison until Parks Canada team members could respond and recapture or haze them back into the park (Figure 2)5.
+The Government of Alberta will continue to be engaged including, as a first step, sharing this report for their early review and input.

-In 2022, the government of Alberta, Ministry of Alberta Environment and Parks permitted the construction of four secondary bison containment fences in key pinch points to the east of the Upper Red Deer Special Bison Zone, where a large mountain ridge already acts as an extensive topographic barrier.
-These fences will deflect bison from travelling through four gaps in this ridge system and onto adjacent grazing allotments thus providing a secondary line of containment.
+In 2022, the Government of Alberta, Ministry of Alberta Environment and Parks permitted the construction of four secondary bison containment fences in key pinch points to the east of the Upper Red Deer Special Bison Zone.